 RSHE will be taught through a 'spiral curriculum'.
 This approach means that pupils will gain knowledge, develop values and acquire skills gradually by re-visiting core themes to build on prior learning.
 RSHE will support the school's commitment to safeguard pupils through an age-appropriate curriculum that prepares them to live safely in the modern world.
+The Curriculum that the school uses is provided by JIGSAW Education Group.
+The school uses the JIGSAW curriculum for both Personal Social Health Education (PSHE) and for Relationships, Sex and Health Education (RSHE).

 Our intended RSHE curriculum is detailed below but may vary in response to emerging issues and to reflect the rapidly changing world in which our pupils are living and learning.
 If this is the case, parent/carers will be provided with appropriate notice before the amended programme is delivered.
 Where possible the curriculum will be complemented by themed assemblies, topic days and cross curricular links.